Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 There is also a $7 fee if you pay your loan over the phone with an agent, although this rule only applies in some states.

-If your HELOC is used to make improvements to your home for medical purposes or improve the energy efficiency of your home, you may use it as a tax deduction.
+If your HELOC is used to make home renovations, for medical purposes, or to improve the energy efficiency of your home, you may use it as a tax deduction.

-In addition to market rates, your particular interest rate will also depend on a number of factors including your credit score — a higher score will likely mean better rates.
+In addition to market rates, your particular interest rate will also depend on a number of factors including your credit score and credit history.
 PNC doesn't disclose its minimum credit score to qualify for a HELOC, so you should contact the bank to determine if you qualify for a home equity loan with bad credit.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer